-2. If a proper request is preliminarily determined to state a claim, the head of the responsible office will objectively investigate and analyze relevant material, in a manner consistent with established internal procedures, to determine whether the disseminated information complies with the Office of the Secretary's information quality standards.
-The head of the responsible office will make an initial decision whether the information should be corrected and what, if any, corrective action should be taken.
+2. If a proper request is preliminarily determined to state a claim, the Deputy Under Secretary for Technology will objectively investigate and analyze relevant material to determine whether the disseminated information complies with the applicable published information quality standards.
+The Deputy Under Secretary for Technology will make an initial decision, based on the request and any internal investigation and analysis, whether the information should be corrected because it does not comply with the applicable information quality standards ("granted request") or not corrected because it does comply with the applicable information quality standards ("initial denial").
+The Deputy Under Secretary for Technology will make an initial decision whether the information should be corrected and what, if any, corrective action should be taken.
 No opportunity for personal appearance, oral argument, or hearing is provided.

-If the Office of the Secretary determines that corrective action is appropriate, corrective measures may be taken through a number of forms, including but not limited to: personal contacts via letter or telephone, form letters, press releases, postings on an appropriate Web site, or withdrawal of the information in question.
-The form of corrective action will be determined by the nature and timeliness of the information involved and such factors as the significance of the error on the use of the information and the magnitude of the error.
+If the agency determines that corrective action is appropriate, corrective measures may be taken through a number of forms, including but not limited to: personal contacts via letter or telephone, form letters, press releases, postings on an appropriate website, or withdrawal of the information in question.
+The form of corrective action will be determined by the nature and timeliness of the information involved and such factors as the significance of the error on the use of the information, and the magnitude of the error.

-- 3. The head of the responsible office will communicate his/her initial decision or the status of the request to the requester, usually within 60 calendar days after it is received.
-The head of the responsible office will make an initial decision, based on the request and any internal investigation and analysis, whether the information should be corrected because it does not comply with the Office of the Secretary's information quality standards ("granted request") or not corrected because it does comply with the Office of the Secretary's information quality standards ("initial denial"). - 4.
-The initial decision or status update will contain the name and title of the person communicating the decision, the sub-organization of the Office of the Secretary of which the responsible office is a part, the name and title of the Appeal Official (the Chief Financial Officer and Assistant Secretary for Administration), and a notice that the requester may appeal an initial denial, pursuant to paragraph III.D.1. below, within 30 calendar days of the date of the initial denial.
+- 3. The Deputy Under Secretary for Technology will communicate his/her initial decision or the status of the request through the Chief Counsel, who will communicate the initial decision to the requester, usually within 60 calendar days after it is received. - 4.
+The initial decision or status update will contain the name and title of the Deputy Under Secretary for Technology and a notice that the requester may appeal an initial denial to the Deputy Under Secretary for Technology, pursuant to paragraph III.D.1. below, within 30 calendar days of the date of the initial denial.